 For more guidance, see my complete electric scooter buying guide, where I go over each and every point you should consider.

 It’s common for riders to underestimate the potential risks that associated riding an electric scooter.
 A study documented 249 E.R. patients with injuries from electric scooter accidents in a span of a year.
 Only 4.4% of those riders wore helmets, and 40.2% suffered from head injuries.

 An electric scooter accident may seem unlikely, but even one crash or fall is enough to do irreversible harm.

 Helmets, elbow and knee pads are necessary for every electric scooter rider.
-Make sure you are dressed properly for riding your scooter and have appropriate footwear to protect your feet and help you maintain a proper stance for the stability, balance and control of your escooter.
+Make sure you are dressed properly for riding your scooter and have appropriate footwear to protect your feet and help you maintain a proper stance for the stability, balance, and control of your scooter.
 If you plan on riding at night, put on a reflective vest to be more visible to other vehicles passing by.